HaydnZK/Research-and-Methodology/PCI DSS/README.md

 - **Sophisticated Phishing**: Social engineering has now evolved into Quishing (QR code phishing) and highly targeted AI-generated messages; these are much more difficult for employees to detect.

 2. **How PCI DSS v4.0.1 Counters These Threats**
-PCI DSS v4.0.1 covers these specific threats in a few key requirements.

 | Modern Threat | New Mandatory Control in v4.0.1 | Description |
 | :--- | :--- | :--- |
 | E-Skimming | Requirement 11.6.1 | Mandates mechanisms to detect unauthorized changes to payment page headers and script content. |